 How It Works

 Dunedin Dream Brokerage assists applicants, finds rent-free space for approved projects and negotiates its use.
-We facilitate an agreement between you and the building owner, and organise public liability insurance through our partner, the Otago Chamber of Commerce.
+We facilitate an agreement between you and the building owner, and organise public liability insurance through our partner, the Otago Polytechnic.

 The Application Process